-Adventure Hook: The guards' tendency to overlook nocturnal goings-on has proven to be a boon for one of Saltmarsh's most dangerous predators, the denizen of the old Andrigal Mansion (area 60)-the vampire Soshyn
+Adventure Hook: The guards' tendency to overlook nocturnal goings-on has proven to be a boon for one of Saltmarsh's most dangerous predators, the denizen of the old Andrigal Mansion (area 60)-the vampire Soshyn Anamar.

-Anamar.
 Late at night, she lures victims to the bridge, almost always lone visitors to the city that no one would miss.
 Because she comes and goes in gaseous form (bringing the body of her latest victim with her to dispose of later in her lair), the guards have no idea that such dire predation is occurring on an almost weekly basis right under their noses.
-Soshyn might target one someone the PCs are hoping to meet in town.
+Soshyn might target one of the PCs as a victim if she thinks the character is alone, or she might target someone the PCs are hoping to meet in town.